The betting offer and odds can be updated at any time.

 The favourite is deemed to be the winner if he wins the event by a margin that is greater than the spread.

-For example, in a match Montréal vs. Boston and where the spread attributed is 1.5 and for which Montréal is named the favourite (by a negative sign), Montréal must win by two goals or more.
+For example, in a Montréal vs. Boston match where the attributed spread is 1.5 and for which Montréal is named the favourite (by a negative sign), Montréal must win by two goals or more.
 Furthermore, Boston is deemed to be the winner if: (1) Montréal wins the match by one goal, (2) the match is a tie, or (3) Boston wins the match.

 The team or individual deemed to have won for this type of bet is thus not necessarily the winner of the event.

 For questions of this type, you predict whether or not the total number of goals, points or strokes in one or several events will be greater "+" or lesser "-" than the number set by Loto-Québec and specified in the Betting offer.